-Asset Category Useful Economic Life Buildings 2-70 years Infrastructure assets (such as roads) 40 years Other non-current assets (such as vehicles, plant and equipment) 10 years or less Investment properties Not depreciated - revalued each year Surplus assets Not depreciated - revalued each year
+Asset Category Useful Economic Life Buildings 2-70 years Infrastructure assets (such as roads) Up to 40 years Other non-current assets (such as vehicles, plant and equipment) 10 years or less Investment properties Not depreciated - revalued each year Surplus assets Not depreciated - revalued each year

 All assets held at current value are revalued as a minimum every five years.
 Specific assets may be valued more frequently depending on the wider economic context, particularly if it is expected that there has been a material reduction in their value during the year.
+The total value of assets subject to revaluation at 31 March 2021 was £283.828m.
+A 1% change in the value of these assets would result in a £2.838m change in the balance sheet value.